benmvp/slides/2019/nationjs/react-eco.md

 NOTES:
 - Then there's routing to keep your UI in sync w/ the URL
 - **React Router** is the main router
-  * v4 was a complete API change which had drawbacks
+  * v4 was a complete API change to be more component-based
+  * But it had some drawbacks
-  * Most prevalent in use
+  * However, it's still most prevalent in use
 - **Reach Router** was a complete rethink
   * Intended to be accessible by default
   * Manages focus of your app on route transitions
-  * Has ambiguous path ranking algorithm
+  * Has flexible routing to figure out which route matches
   * Relative links, "not found" default components, etc.
 - They are going to merge together  (hooks-based API)
   * Into `react-router`, but the API will be similar to `@reach/router`